 With regard to the disclosure requirement for remaining performance obligations, the Company elected the practical expedients permitted in the guidance to (i) exclude contracts with a duration of one year or less; and (ii) exclude variable consideration, such as transaction completion and transaction announcement fees, that is allocated entirely to unsatisfied performance obligations.
 Excluded variable consideration typically relates to contracts with a duration of one year or less, and is generally constrained due to uncertainties.
 Therefore, when applying the practical expedients, amounts related to remaining performance obligations are not material to the Company's financial statements.

 4. RECEIVABLES

-The Company's receivables represent fee receivables, amounts due from customers and other receivables, and amounts due from Lazard Ltd subsidiaries.
+The Company's receivables represent fee receivables, amounts due from customers and other receivables.

 NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)